andriystrizhak/Out-of-Office/README.md

 # 🏢 Out of Office
-Out of Office - is a solution for companies that simplifies the process of how an employee makes a request for time off.
+**Out of Office** - is a solution for companies that simplifies the process of how an employee makes a request for time off.

-## 🖼️ About Application
+## 🖼️ Application Structure
 When you launch the application, you can first see a role selection window:

 ![image](https://github.com/user-attachments/assets/3cbeeabc-6e58-41b1-b519-91b3d74b065f)

-After selecting and confirming one of the options, the form of the corresponding role will open, there are currently three of them:
+After selecting and confirming one of the options, the form of the corresponding role will open, there are currently **three of them**:

-### Employee Form
+### 🧑‍💼 Employee Form
 This form contains two tabs with lists:
 - Projects
 - Leave Requests

 ![image](https://github.com/user-attachments/assets/c68f5ddf-7d6b-4e53-a5b0-d308c65ca779)

-### HR Manager Form
+### 🫂 HR Manager Form
 Contains four tabs with lists:
 - Employees
 - Projects